Boulder08/chunknorris/README.md

 - --scd-method 2 uses ffmpeg for detection, and uses the encoding script to do it.
 - --scd-method 3 uses PySceneDetect for detection and a separate script like in method 1.
 - --scd-method 4 uses PySceneDetect for detection and the encoding script like in method 2.
+- --scd-method 5 uses SCXviD for detection and a separate script like in method 1.
+- --scd-method 6 uses SCXviD for detection and the encoding script like in method 2.
-- Example: --scd-method 1
+- Example: --scd-method 5
-- Default: 0
+- Default: 1

 **--scdthresh**: Defines the threshold for scene change detection in ffmpeg.
 Lower values mean more scene changes detected, but also more false detections.
 - Example: --ffmpeg-scd 0.4